-You can call us to report things that have already happened that don’t need urgent Police assistance.
+You can use 105 to report things that have already happened that don’t need urgent Police assistance.

-Or to get an update on a report already made or add information to an existing report.
+- Request an update on a report already made or add to an existing report.

 Always call 111 in an emergency such as: